 How to Unsend an Email in Spark using Any Email Service

-Why would you want to use your Gmail or Outlook account with Spark?
+Why is Spark a perfect email app for Gmail or Outlook?
 Well, for starters, Spark gives you a whole lot of options to fix your mistakes when working with email.
 Spark goes way beyond offering just an undo send option for email — it lets you undo several different types of actions.
 Every time you send an email, pin, move, archive, delete, or mark it as read, Spark allows you to undo your last email action.
 Just click on Undo or hit Command + Z and your last action is automatically reversed.

 This is great for when you accidentally Archive an email or Move it to the wrong folder.
 Spark is designed with the best email experience and you’ll start loving your email in no time.
 Get started with Spark for Free.